Haabiy/apiTest/readme.md

 This command will start a Docker container named `apiTest` in detached mode (`-d`), exposing port `3000` of the container to port `3000` of your host machine (`-p 3000:3000`).
 The container will run the API server.

 ---

-You can include these sections in your README.md file to guide users on how to build and run the Docker image for your API.
-Adjust the commands as necessary based on your project setup.